11 July — 8 August, 2026

 Viewing Hours: Friday & Saturday 12 - 6PM

-RITUALS is a collaborative exhibition between Studio/Chapple, London and an international gallery, which launched in 2025 featuring a collaboration with CAROÇO in São Paulo between six artists across the UK and Brazil.
-2026 will mark the second iteration of RITUALS, and will feature eight artists from Chicago and London, in collaboration with cam.contemporarie of Chicago.
-The exhibition invites a diverse range of practices to unearth the hidden rituals of everyday life as they emerge transnationally across both geographical landscapes.
+RITUALS is a collaborative exhibition between London based gallery, Studio/Chapple, and an international gallery, which launched in 2025 featuring a collaboration with CAROÇO in São Paulo between six artists across the UK and Brazil.
+This year's iteration features an artistic exchange with eight artists between Chicago and London, in collaboration with Chicago gallery, cam.contemporarie.

 Barbara Majek is a London-based artist of Yoruba heritage.
 Her practice moves between drawing, painting, and mixed media.
 She is committed to crafting beauty and storytelling for healing through sculptural mark-making and colour.
 Drawing on Yoruba mythology, Afro-surrealism, nature, and historical fiction, she uncovers inner worlds and sacred ways of knowing through an African diaspora lens.
 She holds a BA in Fashion Textiles: Embroidery (UAL) and an MRes in Fine Art & Humanities from the Royal College of Art as a Sir Frank Bowling Scholar, and completed the Drawing Year 2025 at the Royal Drawing School.
+Awarded the Dumfries House Residency with The King’s Foundation (2026).
+Recent highlights include exhibitions at Christie's, Pratt Institute, Steuben Gallery (New York), Pescheria Foundation (Italy), San Mei Gallery, and Bernie Grant Arts Centre.
+Public commissions include BEAF Arts Festival, Bournemouth (2024), Deptford X Festival (2022), and Magistrates’ Association UK(2020–2021).
+She has also led socially engaged projects with South London Gallery, Barbican Centre, The Albany, and Dulwich Picture Gallery.

 Ellathea Jackson-Harris is a multidisciplinary artist based in London.
 Her practice is heavily facilitated by the critical selection of archival material and documentation from sites and occurrences of intrigue.
 She is interested in memory, memorabilia, movement and withdrawal; seeking to explore subjects’ capabilities to evoke varied responses through negotiating processes of visual association, compilation and reframing.
 Predominantly working across painting, drawing and sculpture, her practice uses varied materials and surfaces as modes of interrogating conditions of time-keeping.
+She graduated from Goldsmiths in 2023, and is currently studying for an MA in Fine Art at the Slade School.

 LaNia Sproles is a queer artist from Milwaukee, Wisconsin and currently based in Chicago, Illinois They received a BFA from Milwaukee Institute of Art and Design in 2017.
 Their practice is interdisciplinary, often blending or fluctuating between print media, collage, drawing, painting, and curation.
 The philosophies of self-perception, queer and feminist theories, and inherent racial dogmas are essential to Sproles’s work.
+In the recent years Sproles has guest curated an exhibition hosted by NADA art fair with The Green Gallery exhibited several artworks with Elijah Wheat Showroom hosted by David Zwirner’s online exhibition space, Platform, and with Goldfinch Gallery and FLXST Contemporary in Chicago.

 Nicola Frimpong b.
 Epsom, also known as Freakpong, explores personal intersections of disability, queerness, and desire.
 Using watercolour pen and digital media the artist tackles intimate themes of sex, gender race and violence.
 Frimpong was selected for Bloomberg New Contemporaries in 2012.
 In 2014 Frimpong was interviewed as part of African Diaspora Artists in the 21st Century, by curator and academic Paul Goodwin, a collaboration between King’s College London’s Department of International Development and the Institute of International Visual Arts (Iniva).
 Her works have been acquired by notable collections including Henry Boxer and The Museum Of Everything.